 To understand how joint life insurance works, think about pulling the strings on a tightly knotted duo-tied balloon.
 If either string is pulled (i.e., either policy holder dies), the air (insurance payout) is released.
 A joint life insurance policy remains in effect until the first partner passes away.
 Upon this occurrence, the cash sum is paid out, and the policy terminates.
 The surviving partner then finds themselves without coverage.

 By taking out one policy to cover two people, life insurance for couples allows partners to go in on coverage together.
 The policy will typically pay out when the first person dies, and after that, the policy ends.
 However, this will depend on what type of policy you purchase: a first death policy or a second death policy.

-- Second death joint life insurance means that your policy pays out only after the second person dies.
-This means that the policy will not pay out when the first person dies.
-This type of life insurance is often used to cover estate taxes and provide a legacy to one’s heirs.
-The downside of second death policies is that they will not replace lost income if the first partner dies prematurely.
-Second death policies are often designed for wealthy families
+- On the other hand, Second Death Joint Life Insurance pays out only after the death of the second policyholder.
+This implies that there’s no payout when the first policyholder dies.
+This form of life insurance is commonly used to cover estate taxes and leave a legacy for heirs.
+However, it has a drawback; it does not replace lost income if the first partner dies prematurely.
+Second death policies are typically crafted with wealthy families in mind.

 Do we have to be married to take out Joint Life Insurance?